ethereum-oasis-op/baseline-outreach/README.md

 ## Repo
 This repo is the location for all open and complete projects and tasks being worked on across the Outreach team working groups.
-The ‘Materials’ folder will soon contain enablement and pitch decks, community member starter kits, and more.
+Coming Soon-‘Materials’ folder with enablement and pitch decks, community member starter kits, and more.

 ## Resources